For Parents & Family

 Advice to Parents with Dr. Nora Volkow, Director of the National Institute on Drug Abuse

 It is important to stay informed about issues involving alcohol and other drugs and keep an open dialogue with your college student.
-Even though your son or daughter is now in college, you can still be highly influential in the choices they make.
-If you have questions, please contact us.
+Even though your child is now in college, you can still be highly influential in the choices they make.

 Talk openly with your student.